-'Super Prix' set to return to Birmingham
+'Super Prix' back after 30-year pit stop

-Birmingham 'Super Prix' race set to return to city streets
+Grand Prix-style road racing is set to return to British streets after almost 30 years.

-Formula E cars are set to drive through Birmingham's streets in an event similar to the city's 1980s road races.

-The Formula 3000 Super Prix was staged in the city between 1986 and 1990 and attracted crowds of thousands.
+The Formula 3000 Super Prix attracted crowds of thousands when it was staged in Birmingham between 1986 and 1990.

-Hundreds of people called for its return and in 2014 David Cameron changed the law to allow it.
+It was the first event of its kind, in which drivers navigated a course along closed city roads at up to 200mph.

-West Midlands Mayor Andy Street said final negotiations were being held over a UK leg of the global all-electric racing series in 2019.
+West Midlands Mayor Andy Street said he was in "advanced talks" over staging a 2019 leg of the all-electric Formula E series.

-He said the yearly event would put Birmingham alongside the likes of Paris, Berlin and Zurich and it was a "symbolic" event.
+He said the "symbolic" event, featuring battery-powered racing cars, would put Birmingham alongside the likes of Paris, Berlin and Zurich.

+"Like many Brummies, I remember the original Super Prix fondly," he said.

+"Photos and footage from those events have become almost part of folklore and remind us of how those events thrust the city firmly into the spotlight."

 The Conservative mayor added: "This will be the UK's race and it's brilliant that it's here rather than in any other UK city.

-"This of course is the centre of the UK's automotive sector and of course that sector is becoming an electric vehicle sector."

-He said no deal had yet been finalised, but he was optimistic it would happen and the event would be like the Super Prix.
+He said no deal had yet been finalised, but he was optimistic it would happen.

 The Formula E race will not take place in 2022, when Birmingham hosts the Commonwealth Games.